The multiresolution analysis of flow graphs: Tensoring flow graphs

 \subsection{Tensoring in series}

 There is an essentially trivial tensor product on ${\bf Flow}$.
-The idea is simply to identify, in the obvious way, the exit edge of the first flow graph with the entry edge of the second flow graph, i.e., to combine flow graphs in series.
+The idea is simply to identify the exit edge of the first flow graph with the entry edge of the second flow graph, i.e., to combine flow graphs in series.
 The reason that this tensor product structure is interesting and useful is that it allows us a way to model additional structure in an enriched category.
-Specifically, this leads to the ${\bf Flow}$-category ${\bf SubFlow}_G$ of sub-flow graphs of a flow graph $G$, and to a closely related strict $\omega$-category.
+Specifically, this leads to the ${\bf Flow}$-category ${\bf SubFlow}_G$ of sub-flow graphs of a flow graph $G$.